How to Measure Patient Experience: The Top 8 Metrics Every Doctor Should Know

 Other methods for gathering data on customer experience include:

-• Customer interviews: This can be done in person or through phone or video calls.
+- Patient interviews: This can be done in person or through phone or video calls.
 Interviews allow businesses to ask open-ended questions and gather more detailed feedback.

 Top 8 Metrics for Measuring Customer Experience

 It's important to keep in mind that measuring customer experience is not just about one metric.
-To get a complete understanding of the customer's journey with your brand, you need to use a variety of CX metrics together.
+To get a complete understanding of the patient's journey with your brand, you need to use a variety of CX metrics together.

 “Avoid focusing only on one top-level CX metric, such as CSAT or Net Promoter Score (NPS).
 Instead, consolidate all the relevant metrics into a CX dashboard, build a hierarchy of metrics, or construct an index that covers as many aspects of employee engagement, quality, satisfaction, loyalty and advocacy as possible, and share it across departments.”